Fate of last ex-cop charged in Floyd murder lies with judge | Federal News Network

 “Thao was aware that his three colleagues were on top of Floyd, and were restraining Floyd in the prone position,” Frank wrote.
 “Thao knew that this prone restraint was extremely dangerous because it can cause asphyxia — the inability to breathe — the exact condition from which Floyd repeatedly complained he was suffering.
 Yet Thao made the conscious decision to aid that dangerous restraint: He actively encouraged the other three officers, and assisted their crime by holding back concerned bystanders.”

-Cahill has 90 days to rule and hand down a sentence if he finds Thao guilty.
+Cahill has 90 days to rule on Thao’s guilt.
+If he finds Thao guilty, he would order a presentence investigation and schedule a sentencing hearing.
 He’ll base his decision on evidence agreed to by both sides — exhibits and transcripts from Chauvin’s 2021 murder trial in state court and the federal civil rights trial of Thao, J. Alexander Kueng and Thomas Lane last year.
 Thao was specifically convicted then of depriving Floyd of his right to medical care and of failing to intervene and stop Chauvin.

 Thao testified during his federal trial that he was relying on the other officers to care for Floyd’s medical needs while he served as a served as “a human traffic cone” to control the crowd and traffic outside a Minneapolis convenience store where Floyd tried to pass a counterfeit $20 bill.

-Note: This story has been corrected to show the judge has 90 days to rule on Thao’s guilt, not 90 days to rule and issue a sentence.